-BioLinc is working with student entrepreneurs at Brock University to help turn ideas into business opportunities.
+Brock LINC is working with student entrepreneurs at Brock University to help turn ideas into business opportunities.
 Come talk to us about an innovative idea, a project or even a business plan, and we’ll provide you and your team with the necessary guidance, business advice, market intelligence needed to convert your idea into a commercializable product.
+Know more.

 Are you a Broadbased Technology (BBT) teacher or a student in a high school BBT class?
-The 2018 Brock School Maker Challenge may be the competition for you and your school team.
-Brock’s Faculty of Education, the Confucius Institute at Brock University and the Goodman School of Business BioLinc invite Ontario secondary school Broad-Based Technology teams to:
+If yes, then Brock Maker Challenge may be the competition for you and your school team.
+Brock’s Faculty of Education, the Confucius Institute at Brock University and the Goodman School of Business – Venture Decvelopment invite Ontario secondary school Broad-Based Technology teams to:

-- Enter a Parade Float design that could win your school a prize of $1500
+- Design a BBT project that could win your school an entrepreneurship prize of $1,500.

 The CNE Ontario Pitch Competition is back.
 If you are working on an exciting startup here is your chance to win thousands of dollars in prizes.
 The CNE Ontario Pitch Competition is a national competition with seven different categories of businesses.
 There is a chance for businesses in all different sectors to get a piece of the prize.
 The grand prize will be $25,000 and will be chosen on August 19.
 Find out more here.

 Every year Enactus hosts a Student Entrepreneur Competition where full-time students who have been running a business for 6+months are eligible to win $10,000, a trip to Vancouver and a mentor to help them grow their business.
 Nomination applications can be found here.

 Futurpreneur Canada is proud to present the Growth Accelerator, an exciting opportunity for innovative entrepreneurs who are looking to grow their business to new heights.